Choosing a kitchen colour

 How much natural light comes into your kitchen?
 Is the room flooded with light or poorly lit and gloomy?
 Are there any windows/doors and how big are they?
 The amount of natural daylight in the room will hugely influence your colour scheme.

 Is your kitchen space large or small?
 Would you like it to feel brighter and more expansive, or warm and cosy?
-Lighter colours can be perfect for brightening up a small room and make it seem bigger, while darker colours may draw the room in to make it feel more intimate.
+Lighter colours can be perfect for brightening up a small room and making it seem bigger, while darker colours may draw the room in to make it feel more intimate.
 To add some colour interest to a small kitchen, try an accent colour on one wall.

 2 – Longevity and value for money

-Kitchens are a big investment into your home, so you will want to get many years of enjoyment out of your new design.
+Kitchens are a big investment in your home, so you will want to get many years of enjoyment out of your new design.
 While colour trends come and go, you may feel that it is wiser to stick with a colour scheme that won’t date quickly.

 White kitchens or neutral colours including creams and greys will always stand the test of time, making them a very popular choice.
 You can team your kitchen with white or stainless steel appliances, adding interest with contrasting worktops or pops of colours in accent walls, tiles or accessories.